-A Public Affairs Coordinator is responsible for developing and managing the agency's strategic communications program, which includes media relations, digital outreach, marketing, and special events.
-The Public Affairs Coordinator serves as the media spokesperson for ACUS and is responsible for ensuring that agency activities are communicated clearly with members of the media.
-The Public Affairs Coordinator also creates communications materials about the agency's work that are comprehensible to journalists, Congressional members and staff, and other stakeholders.
+The Communications Director is responsible for developing and managing the agency's strategic communications program, which includes media relations, digital outreach, marketing, and special events.
+The Communications Director also creates communications materials about the agency's work that are comprehensible to journalists, Congressional members and staff, and other stakeholders.
 In recent years, ACUS has experimented with this functional area to determine if communications-related objectives can be delivered at lower cost to the agency.
-Initial results are encouraging.
+Initial results were encouraging, and, at present, the agency has opted to leave this FTE vacant.